 Jeffrey Schnapp

-Professor of Romance Languages and Literatures and Comparative Literature; Director of metaLAB (at) Harvard
+Carl A. Pescosolido Professor of Romance Languages and Literatures and of Comparative Literature

 Ph.D.
 Stanford University